pybamm-team/pybamm.org/content/gsoc/2025/_index.md

 ### Technical details

-The implementation of the typing system will require careful evaluation of different approaches by the student, and they can explore either inline type hints in existing code, or separate `.pyi` stub files for backward compatibility, or the creation of a standalone `pybamm-stubs` package, or potentially a hybrid approach combining multiple methods.
-Each approach has its own trade-offs in terms of maintenance burden, backward compatibility, and ease of implementation – the student is expected to survey the existing strategy adopted by Scientific Python libraries and choose the most suitable approach for PyBaMM.
+The implementation of the typing system will require careful evaluation of different approaches by the mentee, and they can explore either inline type hints in existing code, or separate `.pyi` stub files for backward compatibility, or the creation of a standalone `pybamm-stubs` package, or potentially a hybrid approach combining multiple methods.
+Each approach has its own trade-offs in terms of maintenance burden, backward compatibility, and ease of implementation – the mentee is expected to survey the existing strategy adopted by Scientific Python libraries and choose the most suitable approach for PyBaMM.

-Previously, type hints were added to the expression tree via [pybamm-team/pybamm#3578](https://github.com/pybamm-team/PyBaMM/issues/3578), which can serve as a reference for the student.
+Previously, type hints were added to the expression tree via [pybamm-team/pybamm#3578](https://github.com/pybamm-team/PyBaMM/issues/3578), which can serve as a reference for the mentee.
+There are a few other related tasks, such as using NumPy's typing module appropriately ([pybamm-team/pybamm#4512](https://github.com/pybamm-team/PyBaMM/issues/4512)) and adding a type checker ([mypy](https://mypy.readthedocs.io)) in the CI, that can be used by applicants to familiarise themselves with PyBaMM's current typing infrastructure.

 The type system design will require particular attention to several key areas.
-The student may need to create custom types for battery-specific parameters, ensuring they accurately represent the domain concepts.
+The mentee may need to create custom types for battery-specific parameters, ensuring they accurately represent the domain concepts.
 The system must handle NumPy array types and dimensional analysis effectively, define clear type hierarchies for different battery models, and manage type compatibility with scientific computing libraries.
 The implementation of generic types for flexible model arguments will also prove to be essential for maintaining the PyBaMM framework's versatility.

 ### Expected outcomes